istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 quorumListenOnAllIPs=false
 {{< /text >}}

-## `StatefulSets` in Action prior to Istio 1.10
+## `StatefulSets` in action, prior to Istio 1.10

-In our GKE 1.19 cluster, we have Istio 1.9.5 installed.
-We enabled automatic sidecar injection in the `default` namespace, then we installed ZooKeeper using the [helm charts](https://artifacthub.io/packages/helm/bitnami/zookeeper) provided by Bitnami along with our `sleep` application:
+In a GKE cluster running Kubernetes 1.19, we have Istio 1.9.5 installed.
+We enabled automatic sidecar injection in the `default` namespace, then we installed ZooKeeper using the [Helm charts provided by Bitnami](https://artifacthub.io/packages/helm/bitnami/zookeeper), along with our `sleep` sample application:

 {{< text bash >}}
 $ helm repo add bitnami https://charts.bitnami.com/bitnami